What is a Sales Manager?

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 There were about 385,500 jobs for Sales Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 7.5% which is above the national average.
 The Bureau of Labor Statistics predicts 28,900 new jobs for Sales Manager by 2026.
-The BLS estimates 36,300 yearly job openings in this field.
+There will be an estimated 36,300 positions for Sales Manager per year.

 The states with the most job growth for Sales Manager are Utah, Nevada, and Washington.
 Watch out if you plan on working in Maine, Alaska, or Vermont.
 These states have the worst job growth for this type of profession.